-3.29 When a complaint is received about a hedge on, or directly adjacent to Council land, Council Officers will apply a recognised formula, devised by the British Research Establishment (BRE) and approved by the Department of Communities and Local Government, to determine if the hedge is in breach of the Act.
+3.29 When a complaint is received about a hedge on, or directly adjacent to Council land, Council Officers will apply a recognised formula, devised by the British Research Establishment (BRE) to determine if the hedge is in breach of the Act.
 If, as a result, the hedge is found to be too high it will be reduced in height or removed depending on the individual circumstances of the case.